Marc-Olivier Doué

-Marc-Olivier Doué Séné (born 11 October 2000) is a French professional footballer who plays for club Castellón.
+Marc-Olivier "Marco" Doué Séné (born 11 October 2000) is a French professional footballer who plays for club Cádiz.
 Mainly a defensive midfielder, he can also play as a central defender.

 Career

 On 12 October 2018, Doué signed with the Dutch club PEC Zwolle until June 2021 with an additional one-year extension option.
 He made his Eredivisie debut for the club on 25 August 2019, in a 2–2 home draw against Sparta Rotterdam.

 On 12 August 2021, Doué moved to the Belgian club Virton.
 He scored his first senior goal on 5 November, netting the opener in a 3–1 away win over Lommel.

 On 14 July 2023, Doué signed a two-year contract with CD Eldense, newly promoted to Segunda División.
 On 29 August of the following year, after featuring rarely, he joined Primera Federación side SD Ponferradina.

 On 4 July 2025, Doué returned to the second division after signing a two-year deal with CD Castellón.
+On 1 September of the following year, he moved to fellow league team Cádiz on a four-year contract.